practicalli/clojure/clojure-spec/projects/bank-account/rebel-readline.md

 Testing the specifications

-First change into the specifications namepace so the fully qualified names of the specs are not required.
+First change into the specifications namespace so the fully qualified names of the specs are not required.

 ```clojure
 (in-ns 'practicalli.banking-specifications)